 “A Short History of Bitcoin Myths - Unmasking the parasites and taking you back to the Story, Design, Protocol and Vision of the Original Bitcoin”

-Be one of the first to receive a copy of our new eBook “A Short History of Bitcoin Myths”.
-Register your interest here and we’ll send you an invitation to download your complimentary copy as soon as it's ready.
+This blog is the first extract from our upcoming eBook, “A Short History of Bitcoin Myths”.
+Register your interest, and we'll send you an invitation to download your complimentary copy as soon as it becomes available.
+You can also read extracts that have been published since over here:

 When the Bitcoin whitepaper and its Genesis block saw the light a little over ten years ago, cypherpunks and techies did a double-take trying to gain an understanding of what the technology is, how it can be applied, and what it means for society.